-Here comes the comparison of two popular brands, air purifier manufacturers.
+Here comes the comparison of two popular brands of air purifier manufacturers.
 As you may have read so far in my reviews, Blueair is a company focused on producing only air purifiers, which ensured them a strong position and a good reputation on the market.

 Table of Contents